sbpath/eksdemo/README.md

 To get kubeconfig for the cluster

-aws eks --region us-east-1 update-kubeconfig --name EKS-Schneider-Testing
+aws eks --region us-east-1 update-kubeconfig --name EKS-Cluster-Testing